raspberrypilearning/button-switch-scratch-pi/en/step_6.md

 +       wait (0.1) seconds
 +       turn LED (4 v) [off v] ::extension
 +       wait (0.1) seconds
     end
 end
 ```

 Click the green flag and see what happens.
 What happens when you press the button?

-Does the LED stay on or off?
+After you release the button, does the LED stay on or off?
 Can you work out why?

 --- /task ---